 What is a WordPress Tag?

-WordPress tags are used to organize your WordPress posts into one or more groups.
+If you have a WordPress website, tags are used to organize your WordPress posts into one or more groups.
 As with WordPress categories, you may associate one or more tags with each post.

 Tags commonly appear as links that visitors may click to find additional posts associated with the same tag.